KastelApp/frontend/README.md

 [![Stargazers][stars-shield]][stars-url]
 [![Issues][issues-shield]][issues-url]

-Kastel is an open-sourced real time chat application focused around the community & privacy.
+Kastel is an open-sourced real-time chat application focused on the community & privacy.

 # Contributing